Williston Support Services

-Housing stabilization assistance is designed to assist singles and families who are homeless or at imminent risk of becoming homeless.
+Housing stabilization assistance is designed to assist individuals and families who are homeless or at imminent risk of becoming homeless.
 The recipients of housing stabilization assistance must be low-income North Dakotans experiencing a housing crisis who are able to maintain housing after short-term assistance and services.
 This program has income guidelines, restrictions, and limited funding.

 This program distributes commodity foods to low income elderly households.
 The commodities are non-perishable food items that include fruits, vegetables, meats, cheese, beans, pasta, etc. Participants receive one box and one bag of food every other month.
 To qualify individuals must be 60 years of age or older and be income eligible.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race,

 color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.

 Persons with disabilities who require alternative means of communication for program information (e.g. Braille, large print, audiotape, American Sign Language, etc.), should contact the Agency (State or local) where they applied for benefits.
 Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through the Federal Relay Service at (800) 877-8339.
 Additionally, program information may be made available in languages other than English.